 I did not easily tire out when I looked at the sea from the height of the top mast, but I had an even more agreeable post, the uppermost part of the bowsprit mast.
 There, I was completely outside of the ship, and looking down, I saw it behind me, cleaving the waves with its prow, and I defied this enormous enraged mass that chased me, but could never catch me.
 With each sudden pitch, I swooped almost to the level of the water, then I was thrown to a great height above it.
-The mast reared up under me, or plunged wildly, without being able to throw me off.
-Intoxicated with motion, I almost thought I commanded the monster that carried me, and leaning into the sea, sucking in the space by my gaze, I imagined that the great wings of the ship were inflated not by the wind but by the breath of my will.
-With a naive arrogance, I felt myself to be the center of the universe.
+The mast reared up under me, or plunged wildly, without being A thick smoke errupted from the middle of these ships.
+This, along with the bellowing of the steam escaping at regular intervals, were the only things that revealed the powerful tugboat hidden behind the high bulwarks of the three- masters.
+The little steamer grasped the four ships as if in a vise and dragged them along against the current of the vast Mississippi that flows like a sea into the sea.

-Thus I wandered around the ship, endlessly finding wonderful sights to contemplate.
-But especially since reaching the Caribbean, I loved to go from mast to mast, scanning the horizon, searching for land.
-Thirty-six hours after having passed Montserrat, we did indeed see land, as the flows like a sea into the sea.
 The strength of that little steamer has something terrifying and inexorable about it.
 It is with good reason that the tugboats take such proud names as Titan, Briareus, Hercules, Jupiter, and Enceladus.